- Search The Registry

 - My Account

-He and his wife Katrina began dating in high school, and then they were apart while she was in college and he was in the Minor Leagues before marrying in 1996.
-Hunter was selected as the Twins' first-round pick in 1993 out of high school, and made his debut with the Twins as a pinch runner in Baltimore on August 22, 1997.
+He and his wife Katrina began dating in high school, and then they were apart while she was in college, and he was in the Minor Leagues before marrying in 1996.
+Hunter was selected as the Twins' first-round pick in 1993 out of high school and debuted with the Twins as a pinch-runner in Baltimore on August 22, 1997.
 It was not until 1999 that Hunter began starting regularly, playing in 135 games for the Twins.
 He finished with only one error in 292 chances in the outfield.
 He was an outspoken critic of civil rights in sports during his career.
 In 2005 in reaction to comments by Detroit Tigers outfielder Gary Sheffield concerning the future of African Americans in baseball, Hunter suggested that the proliferation of Latino players in Major League Baseball restricted opportunities for black players.

-After turning down a three-year, $45 million deal in August 2007 from the Twins; Hunter signed a five-year contract with the Los Angeles Angels of Anaheim worth $90 million.
-In 2012, Hunter and the Detroit Tigers had reached a two-year agreement worth $26 million.
+After turning down a three-year, $45 million deal in August 2007 from the Twins, Hunter signed a five-year contract with the Los Angeles Angels of Anaheim worth $90 million.
+In 2012, Hunter and the Detroit Tigers reached a two-year agreement worth $26 million.
 He would be playing right field and batting second in the lineup.
 In 2014, Hunter agreed to a one-year deal worth $10.5 million with the Minnesota Twins, with whom he had previously played.
 Over his final season, Hunter batted .240, hit 22 homers, and drove in 81 runs.
-During a game on June 10, 2015, Hunter was ejected and reacted by heaving pieces of equipment and then taking off his uniform shirt and throwing it to the ground.
+During a game on June 10, 2015, Hunter was ejected and reacted by heaving pieces of equipment, taking off his uniform shirt, and throwing it to the ground.
 Hunter received a 2-game suspension for the incident.

 Hunter is a Republican, endorsing gubernatorial candidate Asa Hutchinson in his successful attempt to become governor of Arkansas.